-The most dangerous threat to our global ocean is the excess of CO2 and other greenhouse gas pollution.
-This disruption manifests in three interconnected drivers of change: super-heating, deoxygenation, and acidification.
-Together, these pose an existential threat to our ocean and all life that depends on it.
+The most dangerous threat to our global ocean is the excess of carbon dioxide (CO2) and other greenhouse gas pollution.
+This disruption manifests through three interconnected drivers of change: ocean warming, ocean acidification, and deoxygenation.
 Reversing climate disruption is the only durable path to reversing the ocean crisis.
-In order to do that, we must stop increasing and ultimately begin decreasing levels of CO2 in the atmosphere and the upper layer of the ocean.
-Ocean Visions is leading cutting-edge research and development efforts around methods to remove CO2 from the air and sea using technologies that build upon existing biological and geological processes in the ocean.
-Learn more about ocean-based carbon dioxide removal in this factsheet.
+To do that, we must stop emitting greenhouse gas pollution, and ultimately begin decreasing CO2.
+Ocean Visions catalyzes and supports research and development for carbon dioxide removal technologies that build on the ocean’s natural processes.

 Ocean Visions grows and supports a global, multisector, and multidisciplinary community working on ocean-based solutions to climate change, with major initiatives including: 1) CDR Community - The leading knowledge hub on ocean-based carbon dioxide removal, 2) The Global Ecosystem for Ocean Solutions (GEOS) - A UN Decade of Ocean Science Program that brings together an international coalition of stakeholders to further ocean-based solutions for climate change, and 3) The Ocean Visions – UN Ocean Decade Collaborative Center for Ocean-Climate Solutions - A UN Decade Collaborative Center that leads and supports processes towards scalable and equitable ocean-based solutions to mitigate and reverse the effects of climate change.